A. J. Moore

-Alvin James "A. J." Moore Jr. (born December 15, 1995) is an American football safety for the Tennessee Titans of the National Football League (NFL).
+Alvin James "A. J." Moore Jr. (born December 15, 1995) is an American professional football safety.
 He played college football for the Ole Miss Rebels.

-Early life and high school
+Early life

-Moore was born and grew up in Bassfield, Mississippi and attended Bassfield High School.
+Moore was born and grew up in Bassfield, Mississippi, and attended Bassfield High School.
 He played both safety and running back for the Yellowjackets.
-As a senior, Moore was named first-team All-State by The Clarion-Ledger after he made 132 tackles, 11 tackles for loss and 3.5 sacks on defense and also rushed for five touchdowns as Bassfield went 15-1 and won the Class 2A state championship.
+As a senior, Moore was named first-team All-State by The Clarion-Ledger after he made 132 tackles, 11 tackles for loss and 3.5 sacks on defense and also rushed for five touchdowns as Bassfield went 15–1 and won the Class 2A state championship.
 He was a childhood friend and high school teammate of future Texans teammate Cornell Armstrong.

 College career

 Moore played four seasons for the Rebels, appearing in 39 games.
 Over the course of his collegiate career he accumulated 132 tackles, 10.5 tackles for loss, 2 forced fumbles, and 5 passes deflected.
 As a senior, Moore started all 12 of the Rebels' games at nickleback and registered 48 tackles, as well as a sack, a fumble recovery, and three passes deflected.